 ,

-The On-PAR Online Training can assist behavioral health programs and service providers to treat tobacco dependence on par with other substance use disorders.
+The ON PAR Online Training can assist behavioral health programs and service providers to treat tobacco and nicotine dependence on par with other substance use disorders and mental health conditions.

 ,